N8WM/netberry/README.md

 - NAT via the tunnel
 - DNS resolution

-It is safe to run at any time and is also used by the LED logic.
+It is safe to run at any time.

 ## Recovery & safety guarantees